 Yvonne Chakraborty said thanks to Dr Friedmann on behalf of Queens Ave PPG and patients for her 30 year exemplary service to her patients and community, with specific words of gratitude from patients at the practice read out.
 YC’s words were echoed by many in the chat, which had many messages of personal thanks to Dr Friedman.

-Paul Macney (PM), said thanks to Dr Hatjiosif on behalf of patients and PPG at Rutland House noting his personal debt to her care and her exceptional serviceranging from recent personal actions to encourage vaccine uptake to working tirelessly during the merger process.
+Paul Mackney (PM), said thanks to Dr Hatjiosif on behalf of patients and PPG at Rutland House noting his personal debt to her care and her exceptional service, ranging from recent personal actions to encourage vaccine uptake to working tirelessly during the merger process.
 His thanks were also echoed through the chat by many attendees.

 3 Latest merger news and welcome to Rutland House Practice with Dr Priti Nayar, Dr Shoshana Davis, and Dr John Demades.

 Dr Nayar. introduced herself, and talked about her 20yrs practice as a GP, having been trained locally and being mentored by Dr. Hatjiosif.
 She talked about her intention to ensure continuity of care and the ethos of the two practices once they merge.
-She talked about the overall strategy of modernising primary care in Muswell HilThe new surgery will be a training practice providing more services and keen to work with the new PPG to tailor services to local patients’ needs.
+She talked about the overall strategy of modernising primary care in Muswell Hill The new surgery will be a training practice providing more services and keen to work with the new PPG to tailor services to local patients’ needs.

 Dr Demades, introduced himself, and talked about the joint decision taken with Dr Hatjiosif in Feb 2020 to merge the two practices in order to maintain the service and culture of the two practices.
 He is very happy that the merger is progressing but expressed his sadness that Dr Friedmann is retiring and described a very successful happy working relationship over 30 years.
 He explained his intention to stay on at the practice for about a year to give reassurance and continuity to his patients during this time of transition.